 I took the day off and devoted it to self-care.

-Ok, so my self-care includes weed eating around the fenced-in part of the property and mowing several acres on the riding mower.
+Okay, so my self-care includes weed-eating around the fenced-in part of the property and mowing several acres on the riding mower.
 Today it also involved removing the netting from over the strawberry plants and weeding around the plants.

 And then my daughter and I went to Lowes for a terra cotta pot.

 My spider plant has gotten huge and is root-bound.
 With plenty of homemade compost to add to the new pot’s soil, I transplanted it into a 12” pot from an 8” pot.
 We will see, but I’ve got to believe it will be much happier.